Pregnancy and Tobacco Use

 - Lower risk of being born early and health problems that often go with being born early

-- Better lung development
+- Better lung growth

 - Less likely to be exposed to thirdhand smoke residue when being held